jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

       config:
         aws:
           region: us-west-2

-platforms:
-  - name: serverless-rest-api
 ```

 Let's break down what we changed:

 1. We removed the `test_stack_name` driver attribute because Kitchen-Pulumi will use the name of
    the instance by default.
-So the stacks that will be created for us will be named `dev-east-test-serverless-rest-api` and `dev-west-test-serverless-rest-api`.
+So the stacks that will be created for us will be named `serverless-rest-api-dev-east-test` and `serverless-rest-api-dev-west-test`.
 1. We set the `config_file` driver attribute for both suites to be `Pulumi.dev.yaml`.
-   This allows us to use the same base config file for both stacks.
+   This allows us to use the same base stack config file for both stacks.
    The value of `config_file` can be any valid YAML file that matches the Pulumi
    stack config file specification.
 1. We override the value of the `aws:region` stack config on the `dev-west` stack using the `config`